Achieve excellent flavor in every dish with these easy-to-make homemade broth recipes, including chicken, vegetable, and bone broth.

 1. Rinse chicken thoroughly and place them at the bottom of a 6-quart slow cooker.

-2. Add onion, ginger, sea salt, bay leaves into the slow cooker and pour water over all ingredients.
+2. Add onion, ginger, sea salt, and bay leaves into the slow cooker and pour water over all ingredients.

-4. Let the broth settle for 5 minutes and remove as much fat as possible from the surface using a large spoon.
+4. Let the broth settle for 5 minutes, and remove as much fat as possible from the surface using a large spoon.

 5. Discard the solids and strain the broth through a fine-mesh strainer into a large container.
 Enjoy and refrigerate or freeze the leftovers for later.